mdn/content/files/en-us/mozilla/add-ons/webextensions/api/events/event/removerules/index.md

 - `ruleIdentifiers` {{optional_inline}}

   - : `array` of `string`.
-If an array of `string` is passed, only rules with identifiers contained in this array are removed, otherwise all rules registered are removed.
+Identifiers for the rules to remove.
+If no array is passed, all rules are removed.

 - `callback` {{optional_inline}}